andrewferrier/debugprint.nvim/README.md

 prefer a low-tech approach.
-While using a real debugger like [nvim-dap](https://github.com/mfussenegger/nvim-dap) is the gold standard for debugging a script or program, some prefer the use of the 'print' statement to trace the output during execution. `debugprint` allows quick insertion of appropriate 'print' statements based on the language being edited.
+While using a real debugger like [nvim-dap](https://github.com/mfussenegger/nvim-dap) is the gold standard for debugging a script or program, some prefer the use of the 'print' statement to trace the output during execution. `debugprint` allows quick insertion of appropriate 'print' statements based on the language being edited, including reference information such as file names, line numbers, a monotonic counter, and snippets of other lines to locate them quickly in output. `debugprint` can also output the values of variables.

-debugprint also inserts into the 'print' statements the file name and line numbers where debug lines are inserted, as well as a snippet of the previous or following line and a unique counter value from the current NeoVim session to help identify lines in debug output.
-Optionally it can also output variable values.

 `debugprint` supports the following filetypes/programming languages out-of-the-box: